constiny/COVID19/README.md

 > **"The death of one man is a tragedy.
 The death of millions is a statistic."**    - Original by Kurt Tucholsky as a Joke

-On Apr 4th 2020, there are more than 1 **million** COVID19 case worldwide and more than 300,000 cases in US and keep surging.
+On Apr 4th, 2020, there are more than 1 **million** COVID19 cases worldwide and more than 300,000 cases in the US and keep surging.
 2/3 of Americans were under lockdown.

 On one side, people don't know what happens around their neighborhood.
-On the other side, politicians has been making conflict and chaos statement about the situation.
+On the other side, politicians have been making conflict and chaos statements about the situation.

 The rationale behind this project is that we want to awake people before they are getting numb with the situation.
 As a future Data Scientist, what can we do to help people?